rdbreak/rhcsa8env/README.md

 3. Click "Clone a repository from the Internet" and enter "rdbreak/rhcsa8env" and choose a location then "Clone".
 4. You are also able to easily pull changes when they're made available.

-## Notable Vagrant Commands to control the environment:
+## Notable commands to control the environment:
+- `ansible-playbook playbooks/reset.yml` - Used for resetting Servers 1 and 2 after attempting the practice exam in the Red Hat Certs Slack workspace practice exam channel.
 - `vagrant up` - Boots and provisions the environment
 - `vagrant destroy -f` - Shuts down and destroys the environment
 - `vagrant halt` - Only shuts down the environment VMs (can be booted up with `vagrant up`)